ghbooth12/csv_manager/README.md

 # CSVManager

-This gem help import/export a CSV file in a very easy and simple way.
+This gem helps import/export a CSV file in a very easy and simple way.

 ```ruby
 # Import a CSV file and parse the file